 To improve safety and efficiency through sound operating procedures, design of automated systems and standardizing automation.
 Issues of note include control philosophy, communication protocol between equipment, competency, and comprehensive automation of the complete drilling process, integrating surface and downhole equipment, including completion systems.

 To promote clarity and efficiency in commercial documentation within the global drilling community and foster a wider understanding of contracts and risk management.

-The mission of the IADC Ethics Committee is to foster the understanding and compliance with U.S. and international laws, including but not limited to laws pertaining to corruption, bribery and import/export.
+The mission of the IADC Ethics & Compliance Committee is to foster the international understanding and compliance with applicable laws, including but not limited to laws addressing corruption, bribery, trade controls, and fair competition.
 The committee will also promote the highest standards of ethics within the drilling industry by providing a forum for sharing strategies designed to promote ethical behavior.
-Through shared best practices, the committee will work to educate its members on developments in principles of ethics and applicable laws as well as trends in enforcement.
+Through shared best practices, the committee will work to educate its members on developments in principles of ethics and business conduct, effective risk management, and applicable laws, as well as trends in assurance and enforcement.

 - European Operations Forum

 To promote commitment to health and safety, preservation of the environment and advances in drilling technology in Europe.